slackapi/bolt-js/docs/_tutorials/getting_started.md

 export SLACK_BOT_TOKEN=xoxb-<your-bot-token>
 ```

-Now, lets create your app.
+Now, let's create your app.
 Install the `@slack/bolt` package and save it to your `package.json` dependencies using the following command:

 ```shell
 npm install @slack/bolt
 ```

-Create a new file called `app.js` in this directory and add the following code:
+Create a new entrypoint file called `app.js` in this directory and add the following code:

 ```javascript
 const { App } = require('@slack/bolt');